SenorSbeve/Advent-of-Code-2021/README.md

 # Advent of Code 2021
-### Solutions from a beginner for the Advent of Code 2021 challenges.
+### Some not so great solutions from a beginner for the Advent of Code 2021 challenges.

 Nothing terribly interesting.